Showing posts with label Spirituality. Show all posts

 Meeting The Dalai Lama in New Delhi

 Today was another great opportunity.
 I have met and attended His Holiness The Dalai Lama's teaching in Buddha Jayanti Park, New Delhi.
 Just a few days ago, I was blessed to travel -- 'Meeting The Dalai Lama in Dharamsala and attending'Meeting The Dalai Lama in Dharamsala and attending his lecture about 'Jataka Tales' which is about the story of Buddha's birth and rebirth.
-Today, he addressed thousands of attendees about 'The Three Principal Aspects of The Path,' significant to the Tibetans-in-exile and everyone present regardless of nationality and creed.
+Today, he addressed thousands of attendees about 'The Three Principal Aspects of The Path,' which is significant to the Tibetans-in-exile and everyone present, regardless of nationality and creed.

 Image from: Tibet.net

 As the open ground was about to be filled with attendees, The Dalai Lama and his entourage walked towards his elevated podium while greeting people with his smiles.
-This time there were no chanting ceremonies by the Namgyal monks before his lecture, which started at around 2 pm.
+This time, there were no chanting ceremonies by the Namgyal monks before his lecture, which started at around 2 pm.
 The good thing about his speech was that an interpreter translated every part of The Dalai Lama's lecture into English for the benefit of the non-Tibetans.
 This is better since the previous lecture in Dharamsala was delivered in Tibetan, and only those with an FM radio could hear the English translation.

 Being the living Buddha of compassion, the Dalai Lama has made his teachings as meaningful and lively as possible.
 Even though it was a long time sitting, it was not tiring, and one could feel his loving and compassionate energy toward the people.
-His teachings include human suffering, happiness, and enlightenment which is still significant today.
+His teachings include human suffering, happiness, and enlightenment, which is still significant today.

 Image from: tibet.net